spree/api.spreecommerce.com/content/v1/variants.md

     DELETE /api/products/1/variants/2

-This request, much like a typical variant “deletion” through the admin interface, will not actually remove the record from the database.
+This request, much like a typical variant \"deletion\" through the admin interface, will not actually remove the record from the database.
 It simply sets the `deleted_at` field to the current time on the variant.

 <%= headers 204 %>